-The term 'Pound Sterling' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Pound Sterling' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Pound Sterling refers to the currency of the United Kingdom of Great Britain and Northern Ireland.
 This basic monetary unit has been divided according to the decimal system by 100 new pence since the year 1971 when they abandoned their millennium old subdivision system.
 This British pound is also the official currency and monetary unit of such far flung British dependencies and territories as Guernsey, Jersey, The Isle of Man, the South Sandwich Islands, South Georgia, Tristan da Cunha, the British Indian Ocean Territory, the British Pacific Ocean Territory, and the British Antarctic Territory.

 The term Pound Sterling comes from around 775 A.D.
 At this time in Medieval England, the Saxon Kingdoms issued “sterlings” silver coins.
 Fully 240 such coins could be struck using a single pound of silver.
 Economic historians believe that the weight of these 240 sterlings likely equaled a troy pound.
 This is how bigger payments became referred to as pounds of sterlings.
 Finally this phrase became abbreviated to simply pounds sterling.
 Once the Norman Conquest era began, the pound was re-divided into 20 shillings as well as 240 pennies (pence).
 The explanation for where the symbols utilized even today for pound (£), shilling (s.), and penny (d.) came from is their medieval Latin names of libra, solidus, and denarius, respectively.